 Mix it with coconut oil

 To use ACV on your skin, mix it into some organic coconut oil.
-A 2007 study shows that virgin coconut oil may be nearly as effective as prescription antifungal medications.
+A shows that virgin coconut oil may be nearly as effective as prescription antifungal medications.
 For the best results, buy coconut oil that is 100 percent pure.

 Mix 1 teaspoon of ACV into 1 tablespoon of coconut oil.
 You can apply this mixture to the vulva or insert it into the vagina, as well as take it by mouth.
 To insert into the vagina, remove a tampon from its applicator, and fill the applicator with the mixture.